HusseinTermos/edgebot-assessment-project/README.md

 # Introduction

-This is a short (human-written!)
+This is a brief (human-written!)
 README file to explain the architecture of the project and how to run the code.

 # Setting up and Running the Project

 ## Setting up the environment

-To set up the environment, you will need to
+To set up the environment, you will need to:

 1. Install dependencies: